altruios/namshubettulpa/public/namshubettulpa/chapters/the-great-awakening.md

 }
 {
 ~Ada walked through the halls of Șolomanță~
-~The palace she was in, underground the Romanian countryside, had a particular quality:~ ~Everyone saw their own version of it~
+~The palace she was in, had a particular quality:~ ~Everyone saw their own version of it~
-~Were the walls red, or green, or plum?~
+~Everyone knew it was underground the Romanian countryside, but...~ ~Were the walls red, or green, or plum?~
 ~There were details rendered individually by the brains that saw it~ `